I prefer to call it a horror story.

 The years passed and in 1345 Constança died after giving birth to a son.
 Despite his father’s pleas Pedro refuses to marry any woman other than Inês.
-Dark shadows were cast over the court and the kingdom was in turmoil.
+Dark shadows were cast over the court and the kingdom fell into turmoil.

-The prince’s legitimate son was a fragile infant, whereas the children he had with Inês were healthy and happy.
+The prince’s legitimate son was a fragile infant, whereas the children he had with Inês were healthy and robust.
 Rumours were everywhere in the court: Inês was a witch and her family was planning to murder Constança’s baby so that her own son could ascend to the throne.
 The king decides to banish Inês from the court, but Pedro remains in love with her, despite the distance.